gaico/rabo-blockchain-assignment/README.md

   I implemented the functionality synchronous so the whole thing is very sluggish, some async and a list of pending transactions would be very nice.

-## Running the application on your local machine
+### Running the application on your local machine
 Prerequisites:
-Java 8 installed (make sure this does not have the Rabobank version Bouncy Castle) Node.js installed
+- Java 8 installed (make sure this does not have the Rabobank version Bouncy Castle)
+- Node.js installed
-Ionic installed
+- Ionic installed

 Open a terminal window.
 Go to the target folder and run: "java -jar rabo-erc20-blockbliek-0.0.1-SNAPSHOT.jar".
 This will start the backend.
 Unzip ionic-front-end.zip.
-Go to the folder where you unzipped the file and run: "ionic serve".
+Go to the folder where you unzipped the files and run: "ionic serve".
 This will start the frontend.
 Open a browser window at: http://localhost:8100/.

 Please be patient and try to transfer some blieken!